Gleyber Torres Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.88 team ERA ranks sixth among all league pitching staffs.
+- The Rays' 3.90 team ERA ranks sixth among all MLB pitching staffs.

-- Rays pitchers combine to allow 136 home runs (1.1 per game), the fourth-fewest in the league.
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (138 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.